syncfusion/ej2-react-docs/src/treegrid/treegrid/selection.md

 Selection can be done through simple Mouse down or Arrow keys.
 To disable selection in the TreeGrid, set the [`allowSelection`](../api/treegrid/#allowselection) to **false**.

+To get start quickly with Selection, you can check on this video:

+`youtube:2pAN-4v7E4E`

 The treegrid supports two types of selection that can be set by using the [`selectionSettings.type`](../api/treegrid/selectionSettings/#type).They are: